zrhoffman/atc/docs/source/api/v2/steering.rst

 ------------------
 :deliveryService:		A string that is the :ref:`ds-xmlid` of the steering :term:`Delivery Service`
 :clientSteering:		Whether this is a :ref:`client steering <ds-client-steering>` delivery service.
-:targets:			The delivery services that the steering delivery service targets.
+:targets:			The delivery services that the :ref`Steering Delivery Service <tr-steering>` targets.
 :filters:			Filters of type :ref:`STEERING_REGEXP <ds-steering-regexp>` that exist on either of the targets.